-St Mary’s Church based in Kettering is a Victorian church built in 1893 and required some much-needed care and attention.
+St Mary’s Church, based in Kettering, is a Victorian church built in 1893 and required some much-needed care and attention.
 As part of the roof refurbishment, the original cast iron rainwater system had to be replaced, although it had lasted for more than 120 years.

 With rainfall intensity and budget being key factors and due to the roof pitch and effective roof area, the chosen option was ARP’s Legacy No. 46 ogee gutter on the high-level roofs and Legacy plain half round gutter on the lower roofs with additional downpipes to aid the flow of rainwater from the roof.
-The Legacy gutters, Colonnade cast eared rainwater pipes and hoppers all imitate the Victorian style of the profiles being replaced.
+The Legacy gutters, Colonnade aluminium rainwater pipes and hoppers all imitate the Victorian style of the profiles being replaced.

 By polyester powder coating the rainwater system in a heritage type RAL 9005 Black Leatherette finish, it mimics the cast iron aesthetics and will not need repainting for at least 30 years.
 Aluminium does not rust or corrode and will not crack or fade, needing very little maintenance.

-Being abundantly available, and easily recyclable, this rainwater system was made from recycled aluminium and can be further recycled at the end of its useful life, which is expected to be in excess of 60 years, a truly sustainable and eco-friendly choice, unlike other some other rainwater materials available.
+Being abundantly available and easily recyclable, this rainwater system was made from recycled aluminium and can be further recycled at the end of its useful life, which is expected to be in excess of 60 years, a truly sustainable and eco-friendly choice, unlike other some other rainwater materials available.

 Bob Lockley, Managing Director of Warkton Roofing said “ARP provided an invaluable service by visiting site, carrying out a site measure and advising us on the best products to address the key factors of aesthetics, budget and material choice for this refurbishment project.”